opae.io¶

 version()

-built-in function returns a tuple containing
+The version built-in function returns a tuple containing

 the four components used to identify the opae.io version: